nedbat/coveragepy/doc/cmd.rst

                             path, to be run as 'python -m' would run it.
       --omit=PAT1,PAT2,...
 Omit files whose paths match one of these patterns.
                             Accepts shell-style wildcards, which must be quoted.
+      --data-file=OUTFILE   Write the recorded coverage data to this file.
+                            Defaults to '.coverage'. [env: COVERAGE_FILE]
       -L, --pylib           Measure coverage even inside the Python installed library, which isn't done by default.
-      -p, --parallel-mode   Append the machine name, process id and random number to the .coverage data file name to simplify collecting data from many processes.
+      -p, --parallel-mode   Append the machine name, process id and random number to the data file name to simplify collecting data from many processes.
       --source=SRC1,SRC2,...
                             A list of directories or importable names of code to measure.